The 27 virtual patient cases in Aquifer Geriatrics provide the AGS National Online Curriculum for medical and health professions students.

 Click on the image below to enlarge the table.

-The course is ideal for use within a geriatrics, internal medicine, or family medicine clerkship.
+The course is ideal for use within a geriatrics, internal medicine, or family medicine clerkship, or as a baseline boot camp for a Geriatrics resident or fellow.
 Individual cases can be integrated into another clerkship or clinical training with an emphasis on neurology, psychiatry, emergency medicine, or OB/GYN.
-With Aqueduct, it’s easy to combine these cases with another course to build a custom curriculum.
+With Aqueduct, combining these cases with another course to build a custom curriculum is easy.

 Since many institutions do not have dedicated Geriatric Medicine clerkships, the cases have been further categorized and matched to medical specialties and curricula to provide a framework for assigning cases across various clerkships, like Neurology, Psychiatry, and Surgery.